Characters of Casualty: Denise Andrews

-Denise Andrews played by Kate McEvoy, is the sister of Linda Andrews (Christine Tremarco), that first appeared on 21 January 2012 for one episode, before returning on 18 August 2012 for seven episodes.
+Denise Andrews, played by Kate McEvoy, is the sister of Linda Andrews (Christine Tremarco), that first appeared on 21 January 2012 for one episode, before returning on 18 August 2012 for seven episodes.
 She departed on 6 October 2012.

 Denise first appears looking for Linda in January 2012 with her daughter Britney (Devon Beigan) and Joe (Taylor Parry) on the run after Britney attacks a social worker.
 Denise leaves Britney and Joe in Linda's care and hands herself into the police for Britney's crime.
 Denise returns in August 2012, following her release from prison, hoping to get the cleaner's job in the ED.
 After getting the job, Denise spends most of her day winding Linda up until she decides to return to Liverpool with her children.

 Ella Ashford

-Ella Ashford played by Tahirah Sharif, is the daughter of Martin Ashford (Patrick Robinson), who first appeared on 4 May 2013.
-After Ella stole ketamine from Martin, he rung the police and Ella was arrested on 17 May 2014.
-This was Sharif's last appearance on the program.
+Ella Ashford, played by Tahirah Sharif, is the daughter of Martin Ashford (Patrick Robinson), who first appeared on 4 May 2013.
+After Ella stole ketamine from Martin, he rang the police and Ella was arrested on 17 May 2014.
+This was Sharif's last appearance on the programme.

 Ella, then aged approximately 16 years, first appeared while on a night out with her friend.
 She is hit by a police car, while the driver (Danny Midwinter) is intoxicated with alcohol.
 His fellow officer (Connor McIntyre) takes the blame and says he hit Ella.
 Ella and her friend are later caught stealing from a corner shop, so she sprays an aerosol in the owner's eyes – and when they all end up in the ED, the girl manages to convince her dad she wasn't to blame, convincing Zoe Hanna (Sunetra Sarker) that Ash is far too soft on his daughter.
 Ella begins getting up to her old tricks again, masterminding an off-licence robbery that ends up with four youngsters in the ED – but Ash still refuses to accept his daughter is as troubled as everyone else believes.
 Zoe then becomes annoyed when Ella is once again admitted to the ED because the only reason she has been admitted is for being exceptionally drunk.
 Despite Ash standing by his daughter, he does eventually recognise Ella's faults.
 Ella is not seen again until she arrives in the ED for a work placement.
 Lily Chao (Crystal Yu) is put under control of her by Ash.
 Lily becomes frustrated by Ella and tells her to help nurses, Jamie Collier (Daniel Anthony) and Robyn Miller (Amanda Henderson).
 Jamie tells her to go and read some magazines in the staff lounge room but Lily finds her and tells her off.
 Ella then watches while Robyn assists a lady who is in panic because having a scan.
 Ella tells Robyn that if she was in the ED, having a scan like that she would want Robyn as her nurse too because she is so kind.